 In many parts of the world, it’s common for women to travel solo and independently.
 In my home country, the United States, it’s not.
 I started this blog to show what it’s like for women to travel solo.
 There is a lot of bullsh*t out there designed to scare women away from traveling on their own; I’m here to clear up those myths.

-While these days I travel quite a bit with my fiancé, and sometimes I travel with friends or blogger colleagues, I almost always add on solo extensions to my trips and I continue taking trips on my own.
+While these days I travel quite a bit with friends, I almost always add on solo extensions to my trips and I continue taking trips on my own.
 I don’t travel solo because I have to — I do because I love it.

 I believe that it’s best to teach by example, and my ultimate goal is to show women that independent and solo travel can be safe, easy, and a lot of fun.

 Much of my travel is done on a budget, though my definition of “on a budget” has evolved over the years, and I’m committed to showing you how to find maximum value in your travels — where to splurge, how to save, and plenty of secrets I’ve picked up along the way.
 Oh, and funny travel stories, musings, and cool travel photos.
 Like anyone else in the world, I have good times and bad times, but I promise to show you reality — with honesty and humor.

 Choosing to live a life of travel is one of the best decisions I’ve ever made, and I’m glad you’ve come along for the ride.